sidecartridge/sidecart-site-dev-docs/sidecartridge-tos-256kb-decoder/hardware-installation.md

 And this is how it should look like in a Mega ST:
 ![256KB Decoder to TOS Emulator for Mega ST](/sidecartridge-tos-256kb-decoder/assets/images/256KB-DECODER-MEGAST-MOTHERBOARD.png)

+## Metal Shielding

+Most modded Atari ST computers have the metal shielding removed.
+The shield was designed for RF compliance in the 80s, not for modern upgrades.
+Once you start adding things like TOS decoders, ROM emulators, extra RAM, or accelerators, the space under the shield becomes too tight.
+Most users simply remove it to avoid mechanical stress on components and to improve airflow.
+The only thing you must do is add insulating tape or a protective layer anywhere a board could touch metal, just in case the top shield is still partially installed.

+If you removed the metal shielding from your Atari ST or Mega ST during the installation process, you can choose to reinstall it.
+However, ensure that there is sufficient clearance between the decoder board and the metal shield to prevent any shorts or interference.
+If necessary, use insulation tape on top of the decoder board to provide additional protection.

 ## Power On and Test